Dom Sportova

-Dom sportova (lit.
-'House of Sports'), is a multi-purpose indoor sports arena located in Zagreb, Croatia.
+Dom sportova Zagreb (lit.
+'Zagreb House of Sports') or Dom sportova, is a multi-purpose indoor sports arena located in Zagreb, Croatia.
 The venue was built in 1972 in the Trešnjevka neighborhood, in the western part of the city.
 It has 32,000 m^{2} of floorspace, and it features six halls.
 The seating capacity of the biggest two halls is 5,000 and 3,100.
 It is used for basketball, handball, volleyball, ice hockey, gymnastics, tennis, as well as concerts.

 It is the venue for the PBZ Zagreb Indoors men's tennis tournament.
 It also hosted the final tournament of the 1989 European Basketball Championship, in which the home team of Yugoslavia won the gold medal, the 2000 European Men's Handball Championship, the 2003 World Women's Handball Championship, the 2005 Women's European Volleyball Championship as well as the 2008 and 2013 European Figure Skating Championships.

 Dom Sportova was Zagreb's biggest indoor entertainment-complex before Arena Zagreb was built in 2008.
-Some of the concerts held there;